Mean-field games with rough common noise: the compactification approach: Existence of Pathwise MFE

 Consequently, $\mE^{\mP'}[|X'_t-X'_s|^m|\F'_s]\leq C(t-s)^{m\beta}$, $\mP'$-a.s., thus $\|\delta X'\|_{\beta;m,\infty}\leq C^{1/m}$.
 Moreover, $\tilde\sigma^0$ and $\hat\sigma'$ are both continuous, the above argument can be repeated to derive similar bounds.
 We therefore conclude that, $\|(X',\tilde\sigma^0(X'))\|_{\bB;\beta,\beta';m,\infty;\mP',\mF'}$ and $\|(\tilde\sigma^0(X'),\hat\sigma'(X'))\|_{\bB;\beta,\beta';m,\infty;\mP',\mF'}$ also satisfy the estimate derived in Lemma \ref{lemma:tight}.
 Utilizing the invariance property in Lemma \ref{lemma:isometry} again, condition 2 can be verified.

-To show that condition 3 holds, we use a similar argument as in the proof of Proposition \ref{lemma:nonemptyness:strong} (3rd step) to transform the martingale property from $\Omega$ to $\Omega'$.
-More precisely, by a similar Riemann-sum-approximation trick, we have
+To show that condition 3 holds, we use an argument similar to the third step in the proof of Proposition \ref{lemma:nonemptyness:strong} to transfer the martingale property from $\Omega$ to $\Omega'$.
+More precisely, by a similar Riemann-sum approximation, we have